hazelcast/hazelcast-jet/site/docs/api/sources-sinks.md

 and the shards don't just reject entire batches but random items from them.
 What's rejected can (and is) retried, but the batch's original ordering can't be preserved.
 The sink can't entirely avoid all rejections because it's distributed, multiple instances of it write into the same shard, and coordinating an aggregated rate among them is not something currently possible in Jet.
 Truth be told, though, Kinesis also only preserves the order of successfully ingested records, not the order in which ingestion was attempted.
+Having enough shards and properly spreading out partition keys should prevent the problem from happening.

 ### JMS